Ravenbrook/mps/procedure/review.rst

 [and how long does that take?
 RB 2023-01-21].
 [Insert example times here for different kinds of work.
 RB 2023-01-21]

+This procedure requires *training*, preferably by an experienced review leader (`.role.leader`_).
+At the very least, do not apply this procedure to significant changes without first:

+- reading and understanding the whole document and the related rules

+- practising it on low-risk changes

 Hundreds of reviews have been conducted using it in the past, and every single one was profitable in terms of preventing defects versus cost of review [citation needed.
 RB 2023-01-21].
 This is in part